Go Back

 2. Add the carrots, bell pepper, and celery and stir occasionally.
 Cook until the veggies are softened (about 4 minutes).
 Add in the garlic and cook 1 additional minute.

-3. Stir in the remaining ingredients, reduce heat to medium-low, cover, and let simmer for about 20 minutes, stirring occasionally.
-The veggies should be very soft and the sauce should have thickened.
+3. Stir in the remaining ingredients, reduce heat to medium-low, and let simmer partially covered for 15–20 minutes, stirring occasionally.
+The veggies should be very soft and the sauce should be thickened but still saucy.
+If needed, uncover for the last 5 minutes to reduce further.

 4. Serve hot on buns & enjoy!